Prajwal-reddy-nallamaddi/AI_Final_project/README.md

 # Approach:

-A CSP is defined as<br>P =(V,D,C),where <br>• V = {V1,V2,...,Vn} is a set of n variables.<br> • D is a set of domains, one domain per variable.
-The domain DVi of variable Vi is a set of values that Vi can take.
+A CSP is defined as<br>P =(V,D,C),where <br>• V = {V1,V2,...,Vn} is a set of n variables.<br> • D is a set of domains, one domain per variable. <br>The domain DVi of variable Vi is a set of values that Vi can take.
 And, C is a set of constraints that apply to the variables.
 A constraint Ci that applies to a set of variables {Va, Vb, ..., Vk} (called the scope of the constraint) is a relation over the domains of these variables, and specifies the combination of values that the variables can take at the same time.

 # Sudoku as CSP :